 [1] If a client desires that a course be taken that would involve a breach of this rule, the lawyer must refuse and do everything reasonably possible to prevent it.
 If that cannot be done, the lawyer should, subject to Rule 3.7-1 (Withdrawal from Representation), withdraw or seek leave to do so.

+Courtesy

+5.1-5 A lawyer must be courteous and civil and act in good faith to the tribunal and all persons with whom the lawyer has dealings.

+Commentary

+[1] Legal contempt of court and the professional obligation outlined here are not identical, and a consistent pattern of rude, provocative or disruptive conduct by a lawyer, even though unpunished as contempt, may constitute professional misconduct.

 Undertakings